azoth-lang/azoth.language.reference/src/literals.md

 ### User Literal Construction

 User literal values are constructed by calling the user literal operator.
 The resulting object must be `const`.
-This operator must be an implicit pure function.
+This operator must be an implicit operator.
+See the section on this operator for more information on what parameter types it can accept.

 ```azoth
 public struct Example